litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …along the upper bank of the superior temporal sulcus (STS); 3 clusters were identified surviving a threshold of 6.5 (threshold   T   value for a   P   < 0.05 familywise error [FWE] corrected, see  and<mark class="annotated-text">  </mark>).
+                    …along the upper bank of the superior temporal sulcus (STS); 3 clusters were identified surviving a threshold of 6.5 (threshold   T   value for a   P   &lt; 0.05 familywise error [FWE] corrected, see  and<mark class="annotated-text">  </mark>).
 Effect of Voice Gender    As hypothesized by the overlapping neuronal population model, the regressor modeling the degree of morph did not reveal any regions showing greater activity to either…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"